ZetaKebab/unison/README.md

 ## Translations

-unison is translated in English and French.
+unison is translated in English, French and Spanish.
 You can contribute if you want!